-(TO BE COMPLETED BY CITY STAFF)

-IF STAFF APPROVAL ALLOWS THE ISSUANCE OF THE CERTIFICATE OF APPROPRIATENESS, THE BASIS FOR THE DECISION WAS:

-BASIS FOR THE DECISION WAS:

-☐ This meets the Secretary of Interior's Standards for Rehabilitation and th ne City of Gainesville's Historic Preservation

-Rehabilitation and Design Guidelines.

-HISTORIC PRESERVATION PLANNER DATE

-of public property and the state of the stat

-The Historic Preservation Board considered the APPLICATION OF HPAT

-THE MEETING.
-THERE WI EREMEMBERS PRESENT.

-THE APPLICATION WAS PROVED DENIE D BY AVOTE,

-SUBJECT TO THE FOLLOWING CONDITIONS:

-SUBJECT TO THE COLLECTION

-The basis for this decision was:

-☐ This meets the Secretary of Interior's Standards for Rehabilitation and the City of Gainesville's Historic Preservation

-Rehabilitation and Design Guidelines.

-Renabilitation and Design duidemness

--

-CHAIRPERSON DATEDATE

-It is understood that the approval of this application by the Historic Preservation in the American State of t rvation board of stall ill no way constituted approve

-of a Building Permit for construction from the City of Gainesville's Building g Department.
+(TO BE COMPLETED BY CITY STAFF) IF STAFF APPROVAL ALLOWS THE ISSUANCE OF THE CERTIFICATE OF APPROPRIATENESS, THE BASIS FOR THE DECISION WAS: ☐ This meets the Secretary of Interior's Standards for Rehabilitation and the City of Gainesville's Historic Preservation Rehabilitation and Design Guidelines.
+HISTORIC PRESERVATION PLANNER DATE The Historic Preservation Board considered the application of HP MEETING.
+THERE WERE MEMBERS PRESENT.
+SUBJECT TO THE FOLLOWING CONDITIONS: The basis for this decision was: ☐ This meets the Secretary of Interior's Standards for Rehabilitation and the City of Gainesville's Historic Preservation Rehabilitation and Design Guidelines.
+DATE It is understood that the approval of this application by the Historic Preservation Board or staff in no way constitutes approval CHAIRPERSON of a Building Permit for construction from the City of Gainesville's Building Department.
 After the application approval, the COA is valid for one year.

-Please post the CERTIFICATE OF APPROPRIATENESS at or near the f front of the building.
+Please post the CERTIFICATE OF APPROPRIATENESS at or near the front of the building.

-Please post the CERTIFICATE OF APPROPRIATENESS at of Treat the